nicomontoya25/CS3-DS4002/README.md

 6. Create a heatmap of the localization vs dx and save as an image to the outputs folder on Github
 7. Create a heatmap of the age vs dx and save as an image to the outputs folder on Github
 8. Create a heatmap of the sex vs dx and save as an image to the outputs folder on Github

+- Feel free to explore additional combinations or relationships as you see fit!

 ### MobileNet Models
 #### Cleaning